Rayrithon/Rayrithon/README.md

 **About me:**

-- I have a bachelor degree in mechanical engineering
+- 🔧 I have a bachelor degree in mechanical engineering
-- I enjoy working with data
+- ❤️ Passionate about data
-- Autodidactic in Python, SQL and Tableau
+- 💻 Autodidactic in Python, SQL and Tableau
-- Always learning something new (dbt currently)
+- 💡 Always learning something new (dbt currently)
-- I have experience in Data Analysis
+- 📊 I have experience in Data Analysis
-- You can find me here: [LinkedIn](https://www.linkedin.com/in/rayrithon/)
+- 🔥 You can find me here: [LinkedIn](https://www.linkedin.com/in/rayrithon/)

 <p>&nbsp;</p>